Jin: (to Li) Pay up. It's flat.

 - In season 9, Sid, Sheldon, and Adam had a side bet about whether Lindsay was pregnant again.
 She was and Sid won.
 Mac and Christine had one going as well; he won theirs.

 - On Scrubs, when an exasperated Dr. Elliot tells Dr. Kelso that she came out of the (fake) closet to her mother, he deadpans, "Well, it seems the boys in Radiology owe me quite a lot of money."

 - Another episode had Turk and Cox making a bet as to whether a patient would live or die in surgery.
 The patient lives, and Turk wins the bet.
 However, this gives Dr. Cox to give a nice What the Hell, Hero? speech to Turk about how callous he's become to make bets on people's lives.
 Turk feels appropriately ashamed afterward.
 Why he feels bad or cynical for betting the guy would live is not clear (as opposed to Dr. Cox who stood to gain money from a patient's death).

 - When Ellen comes out of the closet, her friends ask her if she's sure about it, and, when she says yes, Joe pays Audrey, who then pays Ellen's cousin.

-- In Tales of the Gold Monkey, Jake gets in a fight with a visitor and the following exchange ensues.
+- Jake gets in a fight with a visitor and the following exchange ensues.